Units of the IAS

 Iwalewa means "character is beauty" and is a proverb from Yorübá, a language spoken by one of the three major cultural groups in south-west Nigeria.
 The name of the house goes back to its founding director Uli Beier and his wife, the English artist Georgina Beier.

-Research Center "Society, Technology and Ecology in Africa" (under construction)
+Research Centre "Society, Technology and Ecology in Africa" (under construction)

 The FZA is managed by a three-member board of directors: Prof. Matthias Christen, Prof. Cyrus Samimi and Prof. Eva Spies.